joncrain/joncrain.github.io/about.md

 permalink: /about/
 ---

+> a random assortment of interests.

 ![soccer]({{ site.url }}/assets/soccer.jpg)

 ## Coaching

-I have coached in the soccer program at Mount Pleasant High School for the past nine years.
+I have coached in the soccer program at [Mount Pleasant High School](http://mtpleasantschools.net//site/Default.aspx?PageID=1723) for the past nine years.
 I started out as an assistant, but quickly became the junior varsity head coach where I worked with the boys program for eight seasons and the girls program for five.
 In 2015, I stepped into the head coaching role for the boys varsity team.